 This maximal sharing problem has been the subject of extensive research in recent years.
-Several strategies have been proposed for the optimization of MCMs.
+Several strategies have been proposed for the optimization of MCM.
 One is to consider not only adders, but also subtracters to combine partial terms.
-A second approach is the use of the canonical signed digit (CSD) representation for the coefficients.
-This representation minimizes the number of nonzero digits, and hence, the maximal subexpression sharing search starts from a minimal level of complexity [3].
-In a recent paper, Park and Kang [4] propose the use of the minimal signed digit (MSD) representation for the coefficients.
-Under the MSD representation, a given numerical value can have multiple representations.
-However, in all of them, the number of nonzero digits is minimal and, therefore, the same as the CSD representation.
+A second approach is the usage of the Canonical Signed Digit (CSD) representation for the coefficients.
+This representation minimizes the number of non-zero digits, hence the maximal subexpression sharing search starts from a minimal level of complexity [3].
+In a recent paper, Park et al. [4] propose the usage of a Minimal Signed Digit (MSD) representation for the coefficients.
+Under the MSD representation a given numerical value can have multiple representations.
+However, in all of them, the number of non-zero digits is minimal and therefore the same as the CSD representation.
+In this paper, we demonstrate that the signed digit used in these representations actually hinders the amount of sharing with respect to a twodigit binary representation.

 To the best of our knowledge, all previous solutions to the maximal sharing problem have been heuristic, providing no indication as to how far from the optimum their solutions are.
-We propose an exact common subexpression elimination (CSE) algorithm that is feasible for many real situations [5].
+We propose an exact common subexpression elimination algorithm that is feasible for many real situations [5].
 The proposed algorithm can be applied to coefficients represented in binary, CSD, or MSD.
-We model this problem as a Boolean network that covers all possible partial terms, which may be used to generate the set of coefficients in the MCM instance.
+We model this problem as a Boolean network that covers all possible partial terms which may be used to generate the set of coefficients in the MCM instance.
 The inputs to this network are shifted versions of the value that serves as an input to the MCM operation.
 Each adder and subtracter used to generate a partial term is represented as an AND gate.
 All partial terms that result in the same numerical value are ORed together.
-There is a single output, which is an AND over all the partial terms that represent the coefficients in the

-MCM instance.
-We cast this problem into a 0-1 integer linear programming (ILP) problem by requiring that the output is asserted, meaning that all coefficients are covered by the set of partial terms found, while minimizing the total number of AND gates that evaluate to one, i.e., the number of adders/subtracters that are effectively used.
-A generic satisfiability (SAT)-based 0-1 ILP solver is used to compute the exact solution.
+There is a single output, which is an AND over all the partial terms that represent the coefficients in the MCM instance.
+We cast this problem into a 0-1 Integer Linear Programming (ILP) problem by requiring that the output is asserted, meaning that all coefficients are covered by the set of partial terms found, while minimizing the total number of AND gates that evaluate to one, i.e., the number of adders/subtracters that are effectively used.
+A generic SATbased 0-1 ILP solver is used to compute the exact solution.